This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Pruning for Airflow

-- Trim suckers (those tiny shoots between the stem and branch) weekly for better growth.
+- Trim suckers between main stems and branches for better airflow

 Proper Spacing Techniques